geraintpalmer/cm/reassessment/index.md

 + Write code that implements [Kruskal's algorithsm ](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) for a set of cities.
 It should take in a set of cities and a distance matrix, and return a set of edges that form a minimum spanning tree (MST).
 + Download the [set of 100 Spanish towns and cities](spain.csv) and [distance matrix](spain_distances.csv).
 + Use the above code to find the minimum spanning tree for set of cities.
 Once the MST has been built, see if you can visualise the minimum spanning tree in any way.
-+ Write a two page report on your work.

 # Kruskal's Algorithm
 Start with a set of **N** cities and distance matrix.